An brief introduction to

 In 2015, moving back into theatre, Ryan directed and performed in the critically-acclaimed US premiere of his Love Labours Won.
 This production won the highly coveted International Award and an Encore!
 Producers Award at the Hollywood Fringe Festival.

 In 2016, he repeated and expanded upon this success by concurrently playing lead roles/directing/producing both the world premieres of his critically-acclaimed 5th verse play, MacDeth! – which won both the International Award and an Encore!
-Producers Award and was also nominated for the Comedy Award at the Hollywood Fringe Festival – as well as a critically-acclaimed rewrite of his 1st verse play, Sweet Love Adieu (version II), which was also nominated for the Hollywood Fringe International Award (losing to Smith’s ‘MacDeth!‘).
+Producers Award and was also nominated for the Comedy Award at the Hollywood Fringe Festival – as well as a critically-acclaimed rewrite of his 1st verse play, Romeo & Juliet it Ain’t, which was also nominated for the Hollywood Fringe International Award (losing to Smith’s ‘MacDeth!‘).

 In 2019, Smith directed his latest (7th) verse play, the one-woman tragicomic history, Pretty Witty, Nell®, at the Hollywood Fringe – it was nominated for the International Award and highly praised by critics and audiences alike – with Broadway World calling it “perfect – a stand-out solo show”.

-In 2023, Smith revived Pretty Witty, Nell® with a critically-acclaimed run in London starring newcomer, Ms. Attfield, which garnered unanimous praise from critics: ★★★★★ “Smith’s writing is exquisite.
-Attfield was phenomenal… Simply put this play is a work of genius.
+In 2023, Smith revived Pretty Witty, Nell®, directing and producing a critically-acclaimed run in London, which garnered unanimous praise from critics: ★★★★★ “Smith’s writing is exquisite… Simply put this play is a work of genius.
 Genius writing, genius direction and genius acting” – Pink Prince Theatre ★★★★ “Reenacted intricately and with flair, by this gentle wench, who knows the affair” – First Night Magazine ★★★★ “This is impressive… there is a lot of pleasure to be had in this kind of pastiche” – London Pub Theatres Magazine “Engrossing from start to finish… worthy of tremendous praise… I can only marvel at Smith’s craft” – Mark Aspen Reviews.
 “It’s modern, enjoyable Shakespeare; with comedy and tragedy – the lot!” – The Family Stage.
 “Pretty Witty Nell is a truly memorable production, a triumph.” – Twickenham and Richmond Tribune.

 In 2024, Smith revived no less than 4 of his award-winning and award-nominated verse plays…